MATHEMATICAL MODELS IN FINANCE mod. 1

 - R. Seydel, 'Tools for Computational Finance', Springer, 2009

 During the lectures the contents of the course will be analyzed, highlighting the difficulties related to the introduced numerical techniques.
-Moreover, the course will consist of a part of supervised cooperative learning consisting in the application of the numerical techniques through laboratory programming in Matlab.
+Moreover, the course will consist of a part of supervised autonomous re-elaboration consisting in the application of the numerical techniques through laboratory programming.
 This activity will allow students to acquire the ability to deal with "numerical" difficulties, it will allow to evaluate the reliability and consistency of the obtained results and to analyse them from a financial point of view.

 Assessment methods and criteria

 The exam consists of